 Please see a list of courses indicated above

-Additionally, I have taught the Hons option course, The Politics of Post-Soviet Eurasia (previously titled as Soviet Successor States)
+Additionally, I have taught the Hons option course, The Politics of Post-Soviet Eurasia (previously titled as Soviet Successor States in Global Politics)

-Areas of potential UG supervision: I would be keen to supervise dissertations relating to various aspects of gender politics and Feminist international relations, war and memory, art/aesthetics/visuality and war (inc. museums, memorials, theatre and any other cultural forms), identity politics and the imagerinaries of emerging political and security threats in Britain, Russia and other Eurasian states.
+Areas of potential UG supervision: I would be keen to supervise dissertations relating to various aspects of gender politics and Feminist international relations, war and memory, art/aesthetics/visuality and war (inc. museums, memorials, theatre and any other cultural forms), identity politics and the imageries of emerging political and security threats in Russia and across Eurasian states.

-Areas of potential PhD supervision: I mostly work within the fields of critical military studies and Feminist International Relations, and I will be happy to supervise any topics relating to the gendering of war, politics of war memory and commemoration; the interlationship between art/aesthetics/visuality and conflict (inc. museums, memorials, theatre as arenas of global politics); militarisation and militarism; identity politics in Britain/Scotland, regional politics and (in)securities in Russia and other Eurasian states.
+Areas of potential PhD supervision: I mostly work within the fields of critical military studies and Feminist International Relations, and Art/Visuality in IR.
+I will be happy to supervise any topics relating to gender and war, politics of war memory and commemoration; art/aesthetics/visuality and conflict (inc. museums, memorials, theatre as arenas of global politics); militarisation and militarism; identity politics in Britain/Scotland, regional politics and (in)securities in Russia and other Eurasian states.